-WHAT HAPPENS TO A PREFERABLY PRESERVED SIGNIFICANT BUILDING AFTER THE SIX-MONTH DELAY EXPIRES?
+WHAT HAPPENS TO A PREFERABLY PRESERVED SIGNIFICANT BUILDING AFTER THE TWELVE-MONTH DELAY EXPIRES?

 The Commission can initiate a landmark designation study and has passed a policy to consider this action on the fifth month of a demolition delay for all preferably preserved significant buildings.
 See policy for details.
 If no action has been taken to designate the building as a landmark and no one is willing to preserve it, then the building can be demolished and the proposed development can proceed, provided that all plans for the use of the site after demolition have been found to comply with applicable laws and all permits and approvals for the development have been obtained.
-The intent of the delay period is not to prevent demolition but to provide an opportunity for the development of preservation solutions.
+The intent of the delay period is not always to prevent demolition but to provide an opportunity for the development of preservation solutions to be considered.

 All of the Commission's regulatory approvals have a life of six months.
 This means that once the above conditions have been satisfied, the owner of the property has six months to demolish the building.
 If the building is not taken down in that period, the Chair of the Commission may issue a six-month extension.
 If an extension is not issued, the owner must resubmit the demolition permit application for Commission review.